ClericPy/uniparser/README.md

 ## Feature List

-0. Each ParseRule / CrawlerRule / HostRules object could be json.dumps for persistence.
-   1. Therefore, they also can be loads from JSON string
 1. Support most of popular parsers for HTML / XML / JSON / AnyString / Python object
    1. css (HTML)
    2. xml